Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/06-aks-cluster.md

 There are two groups you need to change in parameters-main.json:
     - Admin group which will grant the role "Azure Kubernetes Service Cluster Admin Role".
 The parameter name is: aksadminaccessprincipalId.
     - Dev/User group which will grant "Azure Kubernetes Service Cluster User Role".
-The parameter name is: aksadminaccessprincipalId.
+The parameter name is: aksuseraccessprincipalId.

 # [CLI](#tab/CLI)